Home >

 Garfield was elected to the Ohio Senate in 1859 as a Republican.
 During the secession crisis, he advocated coercing the seceding states back into the Union.
 In 1862, when Union military victories had been few, he successfully led a brigade at Middle Creek, Kentucky, against Confederate troops.
 At 31, Garfield became a brigadier general, 2 years later a major general of volunteers.

 Meanwhile, in 1862, Ohioans elected him to Congress.
 President Lincoln persuaded him to resign his commission: It was easier to find major generals than to obtain effective Republicans for Congress.
-Garfield repeatedly won re-election for 18 years, and became the leading Republican in the House.
+Garfield repeatedly won re-election for 18 years, and became the leading Republican in the House of Representatives.

 Birth of the Front Porch Campaign

-At the 1880 Republican Convention, Garfield failed to win the Presidential nomination for his friend John Sherman.
-Finally, on the 36th ballot, Garfield himself became the "dark horse" nominee.
-By a margin of only 10,000 popular votes, Garfield defeated the Democratic nominee, Gen. Winfield Scott Hancock, another famous Civil War general.
+In the election that fall, Garfield won by a slim margin of only 10,000 popular votes, defeating the Democratic nominee, General Winfield Scott Hancock, another famous Civil War general.

 As President, Garfield strengthened Federal authority over the New York Customs House, stronghold of Senator Roscoe Conkling, who was leader of the Stalwart Republicans and dispenser of patronage in New York.
 When Garfield submitted to the Senate a list of appointments including many of Conkling's friends, he named Conkling's arch-rival William H. Robertson to run the Customs House.
 Conkling contested the nomination, tried to persuade the Senate to block it, and appealed to the Republican caucus to compel its withdrawal.